Besa Bondi Interior Credit Jiwon Kim

 Poetica Bar & Grill – Oyster & Martini Hour

-If you want to see how much North Sydney has changed lately, this is the spot.
-Poetica is a high-end steakhouse that feels expensive, but the bar happy hour is one of the best value plays in the area.
-It’s got a great outdoor terrace that catches the afternoon sun, making it a top pick for a post-work drink that feels a bit more “upscale” without the price tag.
+Poetica is a high-end steakhouse in North Sydney, but the bar happy hour is one of the better value options in the area.
+There’s an outdoor terrace that catches the afternoon sun, so it works as an upscale after-work drink without the upscale bill.

 Where: Mezzanine Level, 1 Denison Street, North Sydney